a-zhuravchak/bggapi/README.md

 }
 ```
 ## License
+BSD-3-Clause “New” or “Revised” License
-This project is licensed under the MIT License—see the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## 📜 BGG XML API Terms of Use